A Preterist Commentary on Revelation 14: Summary and Highlights

 6Then I saw another angel flying in midair, and he had the eternal gospel to proclaim to those who live on the earth—to every nation, tribe, language and people.
 7He said in a loud voice, “Fear God and give him glory, because the hour of his judgment has come.
 Worship him who made the heavens, the earth, the sea and the springs of water.”
 8A second angel followed and said, “Fallen, Fallen is Babylon the Great, which made all the nations drink the maddening wine of her adulteries.”
 9A third angel followed them and said in a loud voice: “If anyone worships the beast and his image and receives his mark on the forehead or on the hand, 10he, too, will drink of the wine of God’s fury, which has been poured full strength into the cup of his wrath.
 He will be tormented with burning sulfur in the presence of the holy angels and of the Lamb.
 11And the smoke of their torment rises for ever and ever.
 There is no rest day or night for those who worship the beast and his image, or for anyone who receives the mark of his name.”

-Revelation 14:8 Commentary: Through their illicit sexual union, Babylon is both Rome and Jerusalem.
+A Preterist Interpretation, Exposition and Commentary of Revelation 14: Through their illicit sexual union, Babylon is both Rome and Jerusalem.

 Babylon is mentioned for the first time in this chapter.
 Babylon is frequently interpreted to be Rome in many Bible commentaries.
 This is largely because in Revelation 17:9, Babylon sits on seven hills.
 Rome is the city of seven hills.
 Babylon is Rome, but it is also Jerusalem.
 Both Jerusalem and Rome are called Babylon throughout the Book of Revelation as a result of becoming one flesh due to their adulterous affair mentioned in Revelation 17.
 1 Corinthians 6:16 says, “[T]he one who joins himself to a prostitute is one body with her[.]
 For He says, “The two shall become one flesh.”
 Through their sexual union the two cities had become one flesh–like husband and wife.
 The fall of Babylon is explained in Revelation 17: A Preterist Commentary and Revelation 18: A Preterist Commentary.

-Revelation 14:6 Commentary: Why the Expression “Every Nation, Tribe, Language and People” Points to the First Century Jews of the Diaspora Who came to Jerusalem during the Holy Days.
+A Full Preterist View and Commentary of Revelation 14:6: Why the Expression “Every Nation, Tribe, Language and People” Points to the First Century Jews of the Diaspora Who came to Jerusalem during the Holy Days.

 Jews from all over the world converged on Jerusalem during the three major Jewish holidays.
 Thus this angel could have proclaimed the Gospel in Jerusalem and have effectively preached to “every nation, tribe, language and people.”
 Interestingly, a disembodied voice was heard during these holidays.
 Was this the voice of the angel in v.
 6?

 In vs. 6-11 three angels issue warnings to Babylon, which is Jerusalem, to repent.
-During the four years before the war began, Josephus says that Jesus the son of Ananus was never seen by anyone though his voice was often heard wailing, “Woe, woe to Jerusalem!”[iii]
-Was this disembodied voice the voice that issued the warnings in vs. 6-11?[iv]
+During the four years before the war began, Josephus says that Jesus the son of Ananus was never seen by anyone though his voice was often heard wailing, “Woe, woe to Jerusalem!”3 Was this disembodied voice the voice that issued the warnings in vs. 6-11?4

-Revelation 14:6-11 Commentary: Eyewitnesses to the Jewish War Mention a Sword-Shaped Star that Shown over the Temple and a Comet that Continued a Whole Year.
+Preterism Explained and Interpreted, A Commentary of Revelation 14:6-11: Eyewitnesses to the Jewish War Mention a Sword-Shaped Star that Shown over the Temple and a Comet that Continued a Whole Year.
 Since Angels are Depicted as Stars in Revelation, perhaps these Stars are the Angels Mentioned Warning of the Coming Judgment in vs. 6-11?

 In v.
 6 there is an angel flying in midair.
 Midair should be translated mid-heaven.
 Mid-heaven is the point in the sky that the sun occupies in the middle of the day.
 Since an astrological term is used to describe the location of this angel, perhaps this angel is a star.
 This interpretation becomes more probable in light of the fact that stars represent angels in Revelation 1:20 and Revelation 9:1-2.
 A possible reference to the angelic messengers of vs. 6-9 is found in The Wars of the Jews: